ronakupadhyaya/Horizons-week-03/day4/horizonstarter-ajax/README.md

 Now, we have connect our new route to the page.

-1. Edit `views/index.hbs`  and add two dropdowns:
+1. Edit `views/index.hbs`  and add two dropdowns (or modify the ones from yesterday.):

    1. Sort By, that should contain two options:  "Percentage Funded", "Amount Funded"
    2. Order, that sould contain two options: "Ascending", "Descending"